-The total cash outflow for leases in the 2021 financial year was \$9,664,000 (2020: \$2,558,000).
+The total cash outflow for leases in the 2020 financial year was \$2,988,000.

-No gain was recognised in the Statement of profit or loss and other comprehensive income in the 2021 financial year reflecting changes in lease payments that arose from rent concessions received as direct consequence of the COVID-19 pandemic (2020: \$130,000).
+The gains recognised in the Statement of profit or loss and other comprehensive income in the 2020 financial year reflecting changes in lease payments that arose from rent concessions received as direct consequence of the COVID-19 pandemic was \$130,000.